Does supplementing cows with phosphorus during pregnancy change weaner performance?

 A trial currently running on Victoria River Research Station (Kidman Springs) in the Northern Territory (NT) has reported substantial reproduction and productivity gains from P supplementation.
-Work by Rob Dixon and colleagues show that pre-weaning calf growth is also constrained when cows are on low P diets during late pregnancy and lactation.
+Work by Rob Dixon (Queensland Alliance for Agriculture and Food Innovation) and colleagues show that pre-weaning calf growth is also constrained when cows are on low P diets during late pregnancy and lactation.

-To investigate post-weaning performance, a pen study was recently conducted at the Katherine Research Station, NT, measuring the effect of P supplementation with cows during pregnancy and lactation on weaner weight and on weaner growth when fed high and low P content diets.
+To investigate post-weaning performance, a pen study was recently conducted at the Katherine Research Station, NT, using progeny from cows that were either supplemented or not supplemented with P during pregnancy and lactation.
+In this trial the progeny’s growth, while being either being fed high or low P content diets, was recorded.

 Four year old Brahman cows grazing P deficient paddocks on Kidman Springs were used to supply the trial weaners.
 In June 2018 forty-three calves were weaned off cows that received a P supplement during pregnancy and lactation (Cow P+) and thirty calves were weaned from cows with no P supplement (Cow P-).